 These changes have less to do with the criteria determining index constituents, and more to do with a growing battle over corporate governance and shareholders’ voting rights.
 Both FTSE Russell and S&P Dow Jones cited pressure from market participants for their decisions on restricting companies with multiple share classes.

-In an interview with Reuters in June 2017, the Chief Executive of FTSE Russell, Mark Makepeace, shared that many of his clients were worried that such multiple class shares like those of Snap, Inc. would be a bad model for the market.
-He said, “There were strong opinions that voting rights are in important issue.”
+In an interview with Reuters in June 2017, the Chief Executive of FTSE Russell, Mark Makepeace, shared that many of his clients were worried that such multiple class shares like those of Snap, Inc. would be a bad model for the market, noting, “There were strong opinions that voting rights are in important issue.”

 All the stakeholders are in for the long haul